bbc/bbcrd_vault_collection/docs/README.md

 This documentation (and indeed the collection itself) is broadly divided according to which of these two categories it deals with.

+> [!IMPORTANT]
+>
+> Deploying, operating and using centralised secrets management systems such as
+> Vault or OpenBao carries a certain degree of risk.
+Ultimately you must
+> exercise due care when using this collection (and the software it installs).
+>
+> This collection is unaffiliated with both Hashicorp Vault and OpenBao and is
+> licensed independently.
+Be sure to understand the license terms of the
+> software you choose to install with this collection.

 Vault cluster deployment and management